Cutting costs and material

 35% reduction in material use

-10.5x faster production time
+10.5x times faster production time

 System: Meltio M600

-Sector: R&D / Aerospace
+Sector: R&D & Aerospace

-Material: Stainless Steel 316LSI
+Material: Stainless Steel

-Printing Time: 2 days
+Printing Time:

 In the context of this research environment, Meltio’s platform cuts production costs by reducing material consumption and shortening lead times.
 From a scientific standpoint, the technology facilitates explorations into geometries and material combinations previously inaccessible, driving progress in functional gradient materials and lightweight structures.